Our Last Day Sailing in Sweden, Or What to Do in Gothenburg (Hint: rent a sailboat)

 We had to leave for the airport at like 4am the next morning, but did go into Gothenburg to grab a bite to eat.
 A lot of restaurants are closed on Sunday nights, but we lucked out (with some Yelping) and found an amazing burger place called Restaurant 2112.
 Delicious burgers and fries, exactly what we needed.

 We crept off the boat in the dark in the wee hours of the morning, tossing our luggage over the side to each other (RIP, left black Tiek flat!).
-Unfortunately trying to get home ended up being a complete debacle, with mechanical delays, a canceled flight that made us miss all our other flights, another flight we weren’t allowed to board, and then finally getting re-routed through JFK for the night, which is where I got to see this stunner of a sunset as we landed.
+Unfortunately trying to get home ended up being a complete debacle, with mechanical delays, a canceled flight that made us miss all our other flights, another flight we weren’t allowed to board, and then finally getting re-routed through JFK for the night, which is where I got to see this stunner of a sunset as we landed in NYC.

 Other far-north adventures: